Growth & Care

 Arnold Red Tatarian Honeysuckle is recommended for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use, Windbreaks and Shelterbelts

 Arnold Red Tatarian Honeysuckle is bathed in stunning cherry red flowers with yellow anthers along the branches in late spring.
 It features an abundance of magnificent red berries from mid to late summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval leaves do not develop any appreciable fall color.